ethereum-optimism/optimism-tutorial/standard-bridge-standard-token/README.md

 ### The .env File

-To use a network (either Optimistic Kovan or Optimistic Ethereum), create an .env file in the root of `standard-bridge-standard-token` folder and add these keys to it:
+To use a network (either Optimistic Kovan or Optimistic Ethereum), create an .env file in the root of `standard-bridge-standard-token` folder and add these settings to it:

 - `PRIVATE_KEY` is the account is going to be used for the script, on both L1 and L2.
   Remember to fund it.